amachado93/G-A__news-app/README.md

 - Run `npm install axios` to ensure you have axios in your project.
 Make sure to `import axios from 'axios';` at the top of your `src/App.js` file.
 - Visit [the news API](https://newsapi.org/) and sign up to get an API key.
 - type `code .` to open the app in VS Code.
+- type `npm start` when you want to run a server and see your app in the browser

 ## Header and Footer
 Header and Footer components have been created for you, but they're currently blank.
 Add some JSX to the `return()` methods and style the code with CSS.